dcm858/mysterious-corpse-first/README.md

 # mysterious-corpse-first
-An mashup of sentences from mystery novels, created using Sinatra/Ruby I grabbed almost all of these sentences with the help of Amazon's "Look Inside" feature.
+An mashup of sentences from mystery novels, created using the Sinatra framework/Ruby.
+I grabbed almost all of these sentences using Amazon's "Look Inside" feature.